800-237-8389

 9.6.12.2 Secondary Power Source.
 The secondary power source shall consist of one of the following:

-(2) An alternative power source of 12 hours at 100 percent system operation capacity as approved by the AHJ
+(1) A storage battery dedicated to the system with 12 hours of 100 percent system operation capacity (2) An alternative power source of 12 hours at 100 percent system operation capacity as approved by the AHJ

 9.6.12.3 Monitoring Integrity of Power Supplies.
 Monitoring the integrity of power supplies shall be in accordance with 9.1.2.2.